 Welcome to Rogers State University Residential Life, the unique community for students, faculty, staff, and affiliates of Rogers State University.
 This property is for residents who appreciate the convenience of on-campus living in a beautiful environment, and who will care for the community in which they live.
-The cleanliness, beauty, and enjoyment of the property will be enhanced if you will speak up whenever you observe a thoughtless act, unsafe condition, or suspicious person on the grounds.
+To enhance your on campus living experience, please report any safety concerns, maintenance issues, and questionable interactions to Residential Life immediately.

 It is our goal to help you enjoy the fun, challenging, and rewarding world of on-campus living.
 This handbook is presented to you in hopes that it may broaden your understanding of your housing obligations and of the opportunities presented in the residence halls.
-Residential Life staff recognizes that an important aspect of your educational experience is your living situation.
+Residential Life staff recognize that an important aspect of your educational experience is your living situation.
 Daily living experiences that are not learned in the classroom often occur in your informal living environment.
 Therefore, the Residential Life staff will work with you to provide an atmosphere that is safe and conducive to learning at a reasonable cost.